Samantha-Dutcher1986/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach doesn't return anything.
+It calls a function on each element in the array and is allowed to mutate the original array.
+Map returns the values in a new array without mutating the original array.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function takes in another function as an argument and/or returns a function to its callers.
+A callback function is another function that is passed to another function where it expects the other function to call it.

 3. What is closure?

+A closure is a function that has access to its parent, even after the parent function has been closed.

 4. Describe the four rules of the 'this' keyword.

+A. if the 'new' heyword is used, 'this' inside of the function is a new object.
+B. Window binding (global scope) is the default when there is no declared object
+C. Implicit binding is when there is a declared object and the binding is implied
+D. Explicit binding refers to a specifc object and the use of .call/.apply/.bind

 5. Why do we need super() in an extended class?

+Super() references the parent class and gives the child access to the parent's properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions